 Today’s the day, it’s #NationalInjuryPreventionDay!
 Join the Injury Prevention Center at Arkansas Children’s by being a #ChampionforInjuryPrevention and wearing your favorite shade of green to show your support and #BeInjuryFree @archildrensIPC

 ICYMI, today is #NationalnjuryPreventionDay!
-Arkansas Children’s is here to ensure that babies have an #InjuryFree start to live by providing up to 200 families with new born babies with education and safety products. #ChampionforInjuryPrevention @archildrensIPC
+Arkansas Children’s is here to ensure that babies have an #InjuryFree start to life by providing up to 200 families with new born babies with education and safety products. #ChampionforInjuryPrevention @archildrensIPC

 Did you know this baby safety fact [use one or more baby safety fact graphics for posting]?
 This #NationalInjuryPreventionDay, be a #ChampionforInjuryPrevention and join @archildrensIPC as they share tips and facts on how you and your community can prepare baby to #BeInjuryFree